-Just after couple minutes being on the top, having some smiles of accomplishment, and started raining on us.
+Just after a couple of minutes of being on top, and having some smiles of accomplishment, it started raining on us.
 It was time to move.

 Another day, another interesting route.

-I actually shot a YouTube video about tour journey, so if you are curious, you can check that out here:
+I shot a YouTube video about the whole journey, so if you are curious, you can check that out here: